open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 {% endcall %}
 ```

-can be reproduce in Scriggo as:
+can be reproduced in Scriggo as:

 ```scriggo
 {% macro render_dialog(title string, contents macro() html) %}